Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/Design-Principles/SOLID Principles.md

 ## Dependency Inversion Principle
 This principle states that high level modules should depend on high level generalizations, and not on low level details.
 Meaning that classes if will there dependencies they should depend on a interface or abstract class rathar than concreate classes.
 If clients are dependent on higher-level generalizations then low level implementations can be changed or replaced with more ease later on.
 This is a form of looser coupling.

+**Summary**
+A. Higher-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+B. Abstractions should not depend on details.
+Details should depend on abstractions.

 Also, dependency inversion helps in the generalization of the behavior of your concrete classes into abstract classes and interfaces.